 - 2/3 cup Milk of Choice (Unsweetned almond milk or coconut milk works great)

 - 1/2 Cup (56g) Dairy-Free Mozzarella Shreds (these can be left out to save calories, but really helps the final consistency)

 - 1/2 Cup (120g) Flavored Hummus of choice (preferred options in notes below)

 - 1/2 tsp Garlic Powder

 - 1 Tbsp Hot Honey (or regular honey) for Topping

 - Bring water to boil in a small saucepan and add your chickpea pasta.
 Cook based on the instructions on the package, as different shapes sometimes require different cook times.

-- In a separate saucepan, whisk together your hummus, nutritional yeast, garlic powder, and sriracha.
+- In a bowl, whisk together your hummus, dairy-free shredded cheese, nutritional yeast, milk, and seasoning.

-Nutrition InformationYield 2 Serving Size 1 Bowl (1/2 Recipe)
+Nutrition InformationYield 4 Serving Size 1 Bowl (2oz of pasta)